 When you both feel like you have gained something from the discussion, it’s good for everybody, and your teen will feel like they have been heard.

 For example, instead of laying down the law about screen time, ask the teen to suggest a limit.
 Or, if the teen does not contribute to the household chores, get their opinion on how much work around the house they think would be fair.

 5. Walk Away if Tensions Start to Boil

 When you feel like you are getting nowhere and frustration and anger are bubbling to the surface, it’s better to walk away.
 Try again later after everyone has calmed down.

 Don’t use judgemental phrases when discussing issues with your teen.
 For example, phrases like “you never” or “you always” will put your teen on the offensive.

 If you overuse these phrases, your teen may start to believe they are a problem child, exacerbating their challenging behavior.

 It’s easy for a parent to point out ‘obvious’ solutions to a teen’s problems.
 Comments like “you would know where everything was if you kept your room tidy” or “just imagine how good your grades would be if you didn’t spend so much time on your phone.”

 Teens won’t view these statements as solutions.
 Instead, they will take them as criticisms and feel resentful and irritated.

-Instead of criticising your teen for everything you think they are doing wrong, try building a better relationship by talking with them and actively listening to what they have to say.
-Teens who feel like they are being heard are more likely to react favourably to good advice rather than take them as criticism.
+Instead of criticizing your teen for everything you think they are doing wrong, try building a better relationship by talking with them and actively listening to what they have to say.
+Teens who feel like they are being heard are more likely to react favorably to good advice rather than take them as criticism.